avaamsel/vynl/docs/api_endpoints.md

 ## Playlist Endpoints

-### `GET 'api/playlist?party=true/false'`
+### `GET 'api/playlist?party'`

 **Description:** Get all the playlist for a user.
 Requires user's access token in header.
-Returns a list of playlist objects that contains a list of songs in order.
+Returns a list of playlist objects that contains a list of songs in order. "party" flag indicates wether to return normal or party playlists.

 **Example Request:**